jpsca/writeadoc/docs/content/quickstart/setup.md

 ![Default project](/assets/images/project.png)

-There is a `docs.py` Python file and three folders: "assets", "content", and "views".
+There is a `docs.py` Python file and three folders:

-The "assets" folder contains images, fonts, CSS, and JS files used by your docs.
+The "**assets**" folder contains images, fonts, CSS, and JS files used by your docs.

-The "views" folder contains the templates (the "theme") for the pages of your documentation.
+The "**views**" folder contains the templates (the "theme") for the pages of your documentation.

-The "content" folder will contain your documentation markdown source files.
+The "**content**" folder will contain your documentation markdown source files.
 Right now, it contains two demo pages: `index.md` and `welcome.md`.

 ## Running the development server